 If you were to breakdown the list above, you could place every way to market within one of two general categories which are inbound marketing and outbound marketing.
 The former aims to pull potential customers into your services organically while the latter is designed to go out and get them, per se.
 Most traditional forms of marketing (including advertising) are considered outbound.
 Newer strategies, most famously; SEO, are categorized as inbound promotion.
-The main distinction between the two is that outbound marketing is both intrusive and iterruptive while inbound marketing is notably less so.
-Since outbound promotion relies on “going out to get” potential customers it tends to require greater financial investment.
+The main distinction between the two is that outbound marketing is both intrusive and interruptive while inbound marketing is notably less so.
+Since outbound promotion relies on “going out to get” potential customers it tends to require a greater financial investment.
 The most common example of this is Google Ads (PPC) which is a modern form of outbound promotion and costs much more to execute than SEO which is the modern face of inbound marketing.

 Source: The Whole Brain Group

 One old school promotional tactic that has been rendered obsolete by the onset of inbound marketing strategies, particularly those that are digitally relevant, is billboard advertising.
 When drivers pass a billboard for your plumbing services, the likelihood of the ad being relevant to them at that time and place is very low.
 Compare that to the relevance of a search result for your plumbing services that is revealed to someone who typed in “plumber near me” on their smartphone.
 In the latter case, the person viewing your search result has already demonstrated a need for your services which makes the relevance of the search result much greater.
 It so happens that the cost of securing that search result is also much lower than the cost of the billboard, making it that much more advantageous from a marketing perspective.